dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 **Status**: [Experimental](../../document-status.md)

-This specification defines attributes for [CloudEvents](https://cloudevents.io/).
-The attributes described in this document are not specific to a particular operation but rather generic.
-They may be used in any Span they apply to.
+This specification defines semantic conventions for [CloudEvents](https://cloudevents.io/).
+It covers creation, processing and context propagation between producer and consumer.
+It does not cover transport aspects of publishing and receiving cloud events.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->